anonymous-one/hostapd-roamer/README.md

 It is a bit tailored to my home, which has a dual band access point on each floor.
 This means that I have a strong 5ghz signal everywhere.
 So it is setup to try and get the client on to a 5ghz access point as quickly as possible.
 More details how this is done below.

+**As of end of March 2020, I am actively updating this as there are still a few small issues here and there I am ironing out.** Once I feel its ready for production use, I will remove this note.

 **Requirements**

 There are quite a few: